softprops/stats/README.md

 visitors.add(memberA)
 visitors.add(memberB)
-visitors.add(memberA) // only one memberA event will actually be recorded
+visitors.add(memberA) // only one memberA event will actually be recorded for a given flush interval
 ```

 #### Multi stats